dmtrKovalenko/odiff/README.md

 ### Cross-platform

-Use npm and node.js to install the binary.
-Make sure that this package is compiled directly to the platform binary executable, so npm script will load the all binaries and automatically install the right one for current platform.
+Recommended and cross-platform way to install this lib is npm and node.js.
+Make sure that this package is compiled directly to the platform binary executable, so npm package contains all binaries and `post-install` script will automatically link the right one for current platform.

 ```
 npm install odiff-bin